CodyAskew9/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Used to match our data without actually having to render a hook.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a way to send the user a message if they don't fill the information fields correctly.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a software testing method that tests the application from beginning to end.
+It will use mock info to validate the integration and data integrity and ensure the code is running correctly.

 ## Instructions